blechturm/CausalStress/inst/design/CAUSAL_STRESS_CONSTITUTION.md

 -   **Estimator Responsibility:**
     -   If `config$num_threads == 1`, the Estimator **MUST** restrict internal parallelism to 1 thread.
     -   If `config$num_threads > 1`, the Estimator **MAY** use up to that many threads.

+- This article specifies how parallel execution MUST behave when implemented. v0.1.x implements only serial execution

 ### Section 5.2: The Granularity Rule